+In 1969, William’s parents bought their first new car.
 It could have been any car, but William’s parents chose something a little sportier: A 1969 Chevelle SS396 hardtop.

-The car still retains the original Muncie 3 speed, center console, and parchment buckets, rims, 12 bolt rear end, and most of the sheet metal.
+The car still retains the original Muncie 3 speed transmission, center console, parchment bucket seats, SS wheels, 12 bolt rear end, and most of the sheet metal.
 A lot of people don’t believe William when he tells them it’s a Super Sport because it doesn’t have a 4 speed, but that’s the way it came right from the factory.

-“Let’s just say I was a little overwhelmed”, William says, “The car needed a lot of work and I’m very much on a fixed income.
-I ordered most of the parts Ground Up – from sheet metal to vinyl top and carpet, etc.”
+“Let’s just say I was a little overwhelmed, The car needed a lot of work and I’m very much on a fixed income.
+I ordered most of the parts from Ground Up – from sheet metal to vinyl top and carpet, etc.”– William

-So far, WIlliam has done all of the work himself including removing the original quarter panels, stripping everything to bare metal, applying three coats of primer, painting the car the original Daytona Yellow, installing the carpet and headliner, and installing the vinyl top.
+So far, William has done all of the work himself including removing the original quarter panels, stripping everything to bare metal, applying three coats of primer, painting the car the original Daytona Yellow, installing the carpet and headliner, and installing the vinyl top.

 William’s folks haven’t seen the Chevelle since the restoration because they live many miles away, but they soon will.
-After all of the work, William is very excited for them to see it again just the way it was when they bought it!
+After all of the work, William is very excited for them to see it again, just the way it was when they bought it!